Boris Johnson’s Brexit bill hits last-minute hiccup

 The House of Lords is debating the government’s Withdrawal Agreement Bill, which sets the terms of Britain’s departure from the 28-nation EU.
 It must be passed by both houses of Parliament before Jan.
 31 if the U.K. is to leave the EU on schedule and become the first nation ever to quit the bloc.

+As well as the vote on EU citizens’rights, the Lords voted for two amendments intended to restrict government powers to ignore European court judgments after Brexit without consulting U.K. courts first.

-Monday’s defeat won’t stop the bill becoming law, because the House of Commons has already approved it, and the elected lower chamber can overturn decisions by the Lords.
+Monday’s defeats won’t stop the bill becoming law, because the House of Commons has already approved it, and the elected lower chamber can overturn decisions by the Lords.
 But it means it must return to the Commons later this week rather than automatically becoming law once it’s passed by the Lords on Tuesday.

 Britain voted narrowly to leave the EU in a 2016 referendum, but as the years went on U.K. lawmakers repeatedly defeated attempts by both Johnson and predecessor Theresa May to secure backing for their Brexit blueprints.